Undergraduate Advising

 Expect your advisor to:

-• Assist you in making informed decisions regarding your educational plans and goals.
+• Help you make informed decisions regarding your educational plans and goals.

 • Clarify requirements, policies and procedures.